 - Conveyor Belt o' Doom: Several that Anakin and Padmé survive by the skin of their teeth in the droid factory on Geonosis.

 - Cool Bike: The speeder bike that Anakin borrows from Owen.

-- Cranium Chase: C3PO loses his head (which is attached to a battle droid body) and gets himself a battle droid head instead.
-Both parts of C3PO than travel to the Geonosis Arena with the battle droids, where R2 and a Jedi help reassemble C3PO.
+- Cranium Chase: C-3PO loses his head (which is attached to a Battle Droid body) and gets himself a battle droid head instead.
+Both parts of C-3PO then travel to the Geonosis Arena with the Battle Droids, where R2 and a Jedi help reassemble C-3PO.

-- Deceased Fall-Guy Gambit: The whole deal with Sifo-Dyas in the backstory seems like this but isn't; it's all breezed over so quickly that misunderstandings are inevitable.
+- Deceased Fall-Guy Gambit: The whole deal with Sifo-Dyas in the backstory seems like it's just the Sith assigning blame to a random dead Jedi but it isn't; it's all breezed over so quickly that misunderstandings are inevitable.